Mongoose lemur: Ecology

-The mongoose lemur mostly eats fruit, though flowers, leaves, and nectar also make up part of its diet.
-As such, mongoose lemurs act as both pollinators and seed dispersers, but may use the nectar of the kapok tree for nearly 80% of their diet in some parts of their range during the dry season.
+The mongoose lemur mostly eats fruit, though flowers, leaves, and nectar also make up part of its diet; (they may use the nectar of the non-native kapok tree, Ceiba pentandra for nearly eighty percent of their diet during the dry season in some parts of their range).
+As such, mongoose lemurs act as both pollinators and seed dispersers.
 Feeding on grubs and beetles has also been observed.
 They are unusual among primates in that they are diurnal or nocturnal, depending on the season, being more active during the day in the wet season and changing activity to the night during the hotter dry season.

 Mongoose lemurs are arboreal, with the ability to jump several meters from one tree to another.
 They live in small family groups, usually consisting of a bonded pair and one to three offspring.
 These groups rarely encounter one another, but when they do, they are aggressive.
 Young are born just prior to the rainy season, from August to October.
 Gestation lasts about four months and weaning takes place around five months after the young are born.
 The offspring then usually stay with their parents until three years of age, when they have reached full maturity.

 Mongoose lemurs have seasonal habits.
 Their breeding, eating, and activity habits are largely shaped around the season.
 Seasonal fluctuations in food resource availability describe the behavior of mongoose lemurs such as female dominance and small group size.
 Mongoose lemurs usually conceive their offspring some time during October.
 They present as Nocturnal during the dry season and diurnal during the wet season.

 Status

 Captive mongoose lemurs can live up to 26 years, while wild specimens live 18–20 years.
 Mongoose lemurs in the wild are threatened by the destruction and fragmentation of the forests in which they live, and also by hunting.
 Their numbers have dwindled by about 80% over a period of 25 years, and the International Union for Conservation of Nature has rated their conservation status as "critically endangered".
 Mongoose lemurs are more endangered in Madagascar, but there could be a way to conserve them in Comoros because of the increase of these species' population in the area.
-People should continue to work together and protect these critically endangered species.